What is the Nikkei Index?

-The Nikkei Index, also commonly referred to as the Nikkei 225, is the most respected index of Japanese stocks.
-It comprises Japan’s top 225 blue chip companies that are traded on the Tokyo Stock Exchange.
-The Nikkei Index is roughly the equivalent of the Dow Jones Industrial Average and is considered an important measure of the Japanese stock market and the performance of the Japanese economy.
+The Nikkei Index, also commonly referred to as the Nikkei 225, is the most recognized Japanese stock market index.
+It comprises Japan’s top 225 companies that are listed on the Tokyo Stock Exchange.
+The Nikkei Index considered an important measure of the Japanese stock market and the performance of the Japanese economy.

-Some of the global companies listed on the Nikkei Index include Sony Corporation, Canon Inc., Toyota Motor Corporation, Nissan Motor Corporation, Mazda Motor Corporation and Panasonic Corporation.
-The index comprises companies from 36 different industries, with the leading sectors being technology (42.28%), financials (3.77%), consumer goods (21.52%), transportation and utilities (3.17%), capital goods/others (12.8%) and materials (15.46%) as of 2013.
-Unlike other indices whose stocks are ranked by market capitalization, the constituent stocks in Nikkei Index are listed by share price.
-The stock valuations are denominated in Japanese Yen, and its components are reviewed once each year in September.
+Unlike other indices whose stocks are ordered by market capitalization, the constituent stocks in Nikkei Index are listed by share price.
+Stock prices are denominated in Japanese Yen, and its components are reviewed once each year in September.